DanielKrawisz/Entropy/entropy.md

 The concept of the *number of states* needs some clarification.
 Typically, a physical system will take up a certain volume $V$.
 This is analagous to thinking of messages in terms of what can be transmitted in a fixed amount of time.
 There is also a certain energy $E$ in that volume.
 This is analagous to a channel of communication having a certain maximum frequencey.
 Under these conditions, the number of states in a quantum mechanical system is finite, so in that case the concepts of entropy and information can be carried over from information theory directly.

 For classical mechanics, the same logic doesn't really work because in a classical system with a finite volume, the number of states is still infinite.
 In this case, physicists have to define a unit of entropy as a volume of space space so that it gives roughly the same answer as quantum mechanics for weakly interacting systems with large numbers of particles.
 This is ok because in classical physics only proportions of energy differences matter, so the definition of some unit of entropy always ends up canceling out.

-## Entropy and Life

-Creationists sometimes claim that the evolution of life violates the second law of thermodynamics because it goes from disorder to order rather than from order to disorder, but this fallacy is easily exposed by recalling that the second law applies only to a closed system, which means that it is not interacting with anything else.

-Consider a lion.
-The lion is a very ordered system.
-Or is it?
-The whole lion system is not merely the body of the lion but also the zebras that it eats.
-Without them, the lion system could not stay ordered.
-Thus, a lion maintains its own order but destroys the order of many zebras.
-In the net, the lion system maintains order inside its own body by creating a great deal more disorder outside its body.
-All life works this way.
-Inside its body, there is a decrease in entropy but outside there is a much greater increase as a result of the body's interaction with the rest of the world.

-The entropy of a closed system cannot decrease, but the entropy of a system that is interacting with other systems can decrease, as long as there is a corresponding increase in the systems that it is interacting with.

-Statistical Physics of self-replication

 ## Entropy and Time's Arrow